 | Record storage | Held by vendor; export fees common | Owned by employer; no export fee |

-At 200 enrolled employees, the difference between a $60 mobile van rate and a $20 in-house rate is $8,000 per annual testing cycle — before accounting for the productivity cost of the time gap.
+At 200 enrolled employees, the difference between a $60 mobile van rate and a $20 in-house rate is $8,000 per annual testing cycle — before accounting for productivity cost.
 At 500 employees, that gap reaches $20,000 per year.
-The crossover point where in-house becomes economically superior varies by facility size, but for most operations with more than 100 enrolled employees, in-house testing pays for the equipment investment within 2–3 years.
+For most operations with more than 100 enrolled employees, in-house testing pays for the equipment investment within 2–3 years.

 ▶ Bottom line: The per-test cost gap between mobile vans and in-house testing is $25–$50 per employee.
-For facilities with more than 100 enrolled workers, the annual savings from in-house testing typically exceed the equipment cost within 2 years.
+For facilities with more than 100 enrolled workers, annual savings typically exceed equipment cost within 2 years.

 | Quality Factor | Mobile Van | In-House |